schrodingerscat69/schrodingerscat69/README.md

    - Game development
 - 📫 How to reach me:
      Email: manngandhi66@gmail.com
  -  !!!
-Currently working with SNOLAB
+Currently working with Sheridan College

 <!---
 schrodingerscat69/schrodingerscat69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.